Wintry weather disrupts travel across the heartland

 Winter took a fleeting break in the Northeast on Wednesday, with temperatures soaring into the 60s before plunging within hours.

-The warm spell sent people streaming outdoors, but it was bad news for ski areas and other winter sports.
+The warm spell sent people streaming outdoors, but it was bad news for ski resorts.

 “It’s not exactly what you want to see in the middle of the busiest week of the year,” said Ethan Austin, spokesperson for the Sugarloaf ski area in Maine, which was busy because of school vacation week.
 But he was happy to hear snow was on the way.